 We operate across several nations and each nation has a different approach to tackling Coronavirus, with regulations changing rapidly.
 For anyone who holidays with us, we ask that the booker and all guests abide by the relevant nation’s law or guidance regarding who can travel, socialise or stay overnight together, both in their place(s) of residence and also the Landmark destination.

 If you have an existing booking which will not adhere to the latest advice, we ask that you defer or cancel your stay - for details on how to do this, click here.

 - Nicolle Tower on Jersey is open.
-Those within the Bailiwick of Jersey may travel, however travel to and from the Bailiwick of Jersey is subject to detailed guidance plus three bands of country/region assessment.
+Those within the Bailiwick of Jersey may travel.
+Travel to and from the Common Travel Area (being the UK, the Channel Islands, the Isle of Man and Republic of Ireland) is subject to vaccination status, registration and testing.
 For full details, please see the Island of Jersey official website here and the Visit Jersey website here.

 Our six Landmarks in Italy are open.
 Travel to and within Italy is subject to detailed national and regional restrictions.
 For further details, please see the Italian Government’s covid-response website here.

 The Landmark experience: mostly familiar, with a few changes

 We’ve worked hard to implement measures to make Landmarks safe for our customers, colleagues and communities.
 We're adhering to all Government and public health requirements, and have been accredited with Visit Britain’s 'We’re Good to Go' industry standard.